 This is by no means a complete list.
 It would take an hour to read if I included everything.
 Every hotel has their own set of cafes and restaurants, so you’ll have different options depending on where you stay.

 If you’re on a budget, you can easily live off of Chipotle for your whole trip.
 The small cafes in each hotel also offer cheap meals on the go.
-Some of my favorites budget options are Marilyn’s Cafe at Tuscany and Peppermill Restaurant, which is located near the Wynn on the north side of the strip.
+Some of my favorite budget options are Marilyn’s Cafe at Tuscany and Peppermill Restaurant, which is located near the Wynn on the north side of the strip.

-Drinks at a lobby bar in Las Vegas are going to cost between $8-$12 on average, although some cocktails may be as high $15.
-At nightclubs you can instantly tack a few dollars onto that total.
+Drinks at a lobby bar in Las Vegas are going to cost between $8-$12 on average, although some cocktails may be as high as $15.
+At nightclubs, you can instantly tack a few dollars onto that total.
 Expect drinks prices inside of nightclubs and pool parties to be somewhere within the following range: